 An overview of the day

-Traffic patterns on the festival
+Traffic patterns at the festival

 Many possibilities with CMX